mike503/ec2ssh/README.md

     * `pip install awscli`
     * `aws configure` needs to be ran to select default region (TODO: add in a sensible default)

-* AWS API needs to be accessible, in which one of the following needs to happen:
+* The AWS API needs to be accessible

-    * `aws configure` needs to include a valid access and secret key, OR
+    * your ~/.aws/credentials or ~/.aws/config needs to have valid keys (created by `aws configure`), OR
-    * the instance in which this runs needs to be in an IAM role with (at minimum) `"ec2:Describe*"`
+    * the instance in which this runs needs to be in an IAM role that has (at minimum) `"ec2:Describe*"`

 * jq (https://stedolan.github.io/jq/) for command-line JSON parsing